HeapsIO/heaps-doc/Hello-World.md

 }
 ```

-Now, in your `out` directory, create a file `index.html` and add the following code to it:
+Now, in your main directory, create a file `index.html` and add the following code to it:

 ```html
 <!DOCTYPE>